tilt-dev/tilt.build/blog/_posts/2021-11-04-docker-build-alternatives.md

 right now from container nerds.

-For security nerds, you can better track where source files come from and attach SBOMs (which are way beyond the scope of this post, but are fun to say out load.)
+For security nerds, you can better track where source files come from and attach [SBOMs](https://en.wikipedia.org/wiki/Software_bill_of_materials) (which are way beyond the scope of this post, but are fun to say out load.)

-One of the big reasons Tilt nerds are excited about buildpacks is that there's a lot of configuration in your Tiltfile that would be simpler if it was in the buildpack.
+One of the big reasons Tilters are excited about buildpacks is that there's a lot of configuration in your Tiltfile that would be simpler if it was in the buildpack.
 Daniel has been working on an [RFC](https://github.com/paketo-buildpacks/rfcs/issues/116) to add live-reload